go-gorm/gorm/README.md

 if err := db.Where("name = ?", "jinzhu").First(&user).Error; err != nil {
   // ...
 }

+// If no record found, gorm will return RecordNotFound error, you could check it with db.Where("name = ?", "hello world").First(&User{}).Error == gorm.RecordNotFound
 ```

 ## Advanced Usage With Query Chain